Microsoft SSAS Connection Details

 Customize the SSL Configuration

-By default, the connector attempts to negotiate SSL/TLS by checking the server's certificate against the system's trusted certificate store.
+By default, the connector attempts to negotiate TLS with the server.
+The server certificate is validated against the default system trusted certificate store.
+You can override how the certificate gets validated using the SSLServerCert connection property.

-To specify another certificate, see the SSLServerCert
+To specify another certificate, see the SSLServerCert connection property.

 Client SSL Certificates